A HISTORY OF THE ENGLISH SPEAKING PEOPLES

 Description

-This is a very good example of the First Canadian Edition in unclipped dust jackets, as issued in a red cardboard slipcase with photo frontis.
+A very good example of the rare First Canadian Edition in unclipped dust jackets, as issued in a red cardboard slipcase with photo frontis.
 The books and dust jackets are in uniformly fine condition.
 The slipcase does show its age.
 A former owner’s name stamp appears discreetly on the front and rear pastedowns of all volumes.
+Else fine.